top of page

 Funeral and Headstone for AC1 David Oldfield, RAF Aircraft Depot, Baghdad

-It is not clear how Aircraftsman First Class David Oldfield died, though it was most certainly due to a disease or illness that was contracted whilst he was serving with the Royal Air Force Aircraft Depot in Baghdad.
+It is not clear how Aircraftsman First Class David Oldfield died on the 20th August 1930, though it was most certainly due to a disease or illness that was contracted whilst he was serving with the Royal Air Force Aircraft Depot in Baghdad.
 In looking at the burials at Ma'Asker around that time, apart from aircraft flying accidents, the causes of death included Malaria, acute Appendicitis, Typhoid, Septicaemia, Heatstroke and Sandfly fever.
-Living conditions on the base at RAF Hinaidi were difficult, mainly due to the hot and unforgiving climate.
+Living conditions on the base at RAF Hinaidi were extremely difficult, mainly due to the hot and unforgiving climate.

 This is the original headstone for AC1 David Arthur Henry Oldfield, RAF Aircraft Depot, Baghdad.
 He was buried at Ma'Asker Al Raschid RAF Cemetery in 1930